milselarch/--C/src/automata/composition.md

         2. for every possible combination of cells CW in W that *does* write to the read tape
-            1. just add that the combination to the equations for the write-only tape
+            1. just add that the combination to the equations for the read-only tape
 3. folding of multi-tape automata to a single-tape automata
     1. in the single tape automata the states that exist will simply be the product of all the possible states in each